j-unspeakable/Energy_Trend_Data_ETL/README.md

     ```

 ### Usage
-To use the energyetl package, please follow these steps:
+To use the energyetl package, please follow this step:

-1. Import the energyetl module into your Python script:

-    ```
-    $ import energyetl
-    ```
-2. Call `energyetl` from the terminal:
+1. Call `energyetl` from the terminal:

     ```
     energyetl